thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 19: September 2, 2018

+**Today's Progress**: Today I create the db contract for my inventory app as well as the inventory db helper class.
+I did not test it yet, but will do tomorrow.

+**Thoughts:** I have not created a db contract with floats before, but I think that price of a product should be a float or double.
+I will have to figure this out once I want to print data to the UI.

 ### Day 18: September 1, 2018

 **Today's Progress**: Today I learned how to insert date into an SQLite db using a cursor and how to read data from the cursor to display in a text view - https://github.com/thehme/PetsShelterApp/tree/starting-point.
 I also started a new project, which I have saved at - https://github.com/thehme/StoreInventoryApp